 Music graduate students have access to the computer facilities at Smith Warehouse, including project studios, microphones, and software for notation, recording, synthesis, and sequencing.
+Smith Warehouse may not be satisfactory for music recording.
 Students should speak to the DGS about gaining card access to Smith Warehouse.